Magical Moments in Nature

 Wolves were eradicated from Yellowstone in the 1920’s, but reintroduced back into Yellowstone in January of 1995.
 I have been waiting since that reintroduction to see one.
 A mere 22 years compared to the wolf’s 75 years of waiting to be reunited with its natural habitat.
 In those 22 years, the anticipation and expectation of what it would be like to see a wolf did nothing to prepare me for the actual moment.

 As we entered the park, the clouds clung to the horizon, and more often than not, melded into one with the snowcapped mountains.
-Elk and buffalo were the first to greet us, but we remained focused on our goal as days are short during the winter months in Yellowstone.
+Elk and bison were the first to greet us, but we remained focused on our goal as days are short during the winter months in Yellowstone.

 As we left Mammoth, we followed the only road open to car travel and headed east.
 Soon we saw a group of four people off to the side of the road in a pull out.
 Each with their own spotting scopes focused on a distant mountainside.
 We knew we had to stop.
 There was no doubt what they were looking for or at.

-One of the couples were German, and like most wolf-watchers, were more than generous in sharing their find with curious on-lookers.
+One of the couples were German, and like most wolf watchers, were more than generous in sharing their find with curious on-lookers.
 As I gazed through the lens of this stranger’s scope, I saw my first pair of wolves.
 A big beautiful black male lying in the snow and a gorgeous graceful gray female coming to greet him.
 They met nose to nose making a brief loving jester to one another.
 These were the alphas of the pack.

 I stepped away from the scope hardly believing what I just witnessed.
 Two wild wolves in their wild habitat being free to be wolves!
 I was bursting with joy inside.
 I looked at the German woman who towered over me, looking as large as a grizzly due to her oversized winter coat and I stated, “Oh my goshhh!
 You just showed me my very first wild wolf!!
-I am so going to hug you!!!” and she opened her big bear arms and I hugged her.
+I am so going to hug you!!!” and she opened her big bear-like arms and I hugged her.

 Chris and Misia were soaking in their moment as well, and our gracious hosts kept encouraging us to look through their scopes.
 I gazed through another and there were three other wolves walking in the snow slowly moving up the mountain.
 We were told there were 10 total and that this was the 8-mile pack.